 spray paint days in December and January,

-I know that we need an abundance of snow
+I know that we need an

 for a prettier spring and summer.